TechAngelX/celeste-fontaine-xr/ancilliary docs/Readme.md

+# Ancillary Documents
-These are supplementary documents that provide additional context, support, or detail to my primary project.
+These are supplementary documents, a long-term production journal that provide additional context, support, and detail to my primary project.